smarty/changelog/local/international-street-api.md

 IMPROVEMENTS:

-- Lots of internal restructuring in preparation for consolidating the differences between the SmartyStreets cloud installation and this 'local' installation.
+- Lots of internal restructuring in preparation for consolidating the differences between the Smarty cloud installation and this 'local' installation.
 No external changes in behavior.

 ## 1.3.14 - 2018-06-15

 IMPROVEMENTS:

-- We now use the [SmartyStreets Go SDK](https://www.smarty.com/docs/sdk/go) for processing inputs where the `country` field is "USA".
+- We now use the [Smarty Go SDK](https://www.smarty.com/docs/sdk/go) for processing inputs where the `country` field is "USA".

 ## 1.3.13 - 2018-06-08